Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

 ## Define synchronous or asynchronous processing

-Define whether you want to transfer the payment data using synchronous or an asynchronous processing.
-For detailed information, see [Configure Adyen connection](./01_ManageAdyenConnection.md).
+Define whether you want to transfer the payment data using synchronous or asynchronous processing.
+- At synchronous processing, Adyen creates a connection for each event that occurs.
+This has the advantage that Adyen is immediately informed if a message cannot be processed.
+The disadvantage is that the message transfer might be slowly if a lot of events are to be transferred.
+See also [Synchronous processing](../Troubleshooting/02_SynchronousProcessing.md) in the Troubleshooting chapter.
+- At asynchronous processing, a message is not processed directly so that a lot of traffic can be handled.
+The message is first accepted and roughly checked for plausibility.
+It is then written to a message queue.
+After that, the message queue is processed periodically and can be sent with parallel jobs.

 #### Prerequisites
-- An Adyen connection has been created, see [Create Adyen connection](./01_ManageAdyenConnection.md#create-adyen-connection).
+- In Actindo, an Adyen connection has been created, see [Create Adyen connection](./01_ManageAdyenConnection.md#create-adyen-connection).
 - You have a valid user account in Adyen.

 #### Procedure